In this article you will find:

 When it comes to its dry food products, Artemis has three different product lines.
 The Fresh Mix line of dry foods includes three recipes – two of which are made for All Life Stages while the third is designed for weight management and senior dogs.

 All of the recipes in the Fresh Mix lineup are made with a careful blend of protein, fat, carbohydrate and fiber to ensure optimal health and healthy weight.

-The Osopure line includes four grain-free formulas made with premium proteins and the Pro line includes two recipes for premium dog food.
+The Osopure line includes four grain-free formulas made with premium proteins, and the H.I.T. line includes six recipes of premium dog food.
 Here is a list of Artemis dry recipes:

 Fresh Mix Dry Recipes:

 - A.L.S.
 Medium/Large Breed Formula

 - Four Fish Medium & Large Breed Formula

 - Lamb & Pork Medium & Large Breed Formula